 As acknowledged by the variance request, with no national water classification, Canadian farms are required to comply with Indicator 2.2.4.
 The Canadian Council of Ministers of the Environment (CCME) 2012 guidelines for water quality referenced here do not meet the definition of "national or regional water quality targets".
-The ASC standard identifies nitrate, phosphorus and chlorophyll A (footnote 16) as the relevant nutrients for water quality targets.
-CCME guidelines only measure nitrate (as acknowledged in the draft report) and cannot be used as evidence of "national water classification".
+The ASC standard identifies nitrate, phosphorus and chlorophyll A (footnote 17) as the relevant nutrients for water quality targets.
+CCME guidelines only measure nitrate and cannot be used as evidence of a national water classification.